If you traveled back in time to my son’s toddler days, you would find us on his bedroom floor, surrounded by wooden train tracks.

 - Jesse’s Toy Box: This is another brand of track I recommend.
 It’s a good value, but as of this writing, it’s hard to find.

-- IKEA track (old style with plastic connectors): The track in IKEA train sets works well enough, but there are some compatibility issues with other brands of track (see below), the range of track pieces is limited, and the bridges are too low for trains from most other brands to go under.
-That said, it’s an inexpensive option.
+- IKEA track (old style with plastic connectors): The track in the old style of IKEA train sets works well enough, but there are some compatibility issues with other brands of track (see below), the range of track pieces is limited, and the bridges are too low for trains from most other brands to go under.

 - Nuchi: This used to be our choice for expanding our track collection, but it now appears to be unavailable.
 However, if you can pick some up secondhand, I recommend it.
 They made good wooden tracks.

 - Maxim: A budget brand of train sets and track, Maxim does offer a pretty wide selection of wooden track.
 While it would not be my first choice for quality, Maxim does sell several switches and other interesting tracks you may have a hard time finding elsewhere.